genestack/admin-docs/docs/usage/dictionaries-and-ontologies/loading-new-ontology.md

 - Python 3
 - pip
 - Genestack Python client installed.
 See [how to setup Genestack python client](../tools/genestack-python-client.md)
-- Auxiliary scripts installed.
-See [how to install Genestack auxiliary scripts](../tools/genestack-auxiliary-scripts.md)
 - A file describing dictionaries, e.g.: [dictionaries.json](loading-new-ontology/dictionaries.json)
 - One or more dictionaries in CSV, JSON, OWL, OBO or TTL formats, hosted at FTP or HTTP web addresses, see [dictionary example](http://purl.obolibrary.org/obo/go.owl)